freestylecoder/EntityCreator/README.md

   assemblies    Extra assemblies needed to resolve types

-The purpose of the list of assemblies is to allow the application to refect upon the data types of the fields.
-We do this to decide how to had vrious things.
+The purpose of the list of assemblies is to allow the application to reflect upon the data types of the fields.
 For example, we need to know whether a given type is a ReferenceType or an ValueType.

 If no assemblies are passed in, we load `mscorelib`, `System`, and `System.Core`.
 If assemblies are passed in, we load those assemblies and and referenced assemblies.
 This is useful for when the POCO uses other types you created.